kuldeeptiwari91/Calculator-app/README.md

 1. Launch the app.
 2. Perform calculations using the user-friendly interface.
-3. Access advanced functions by switching to scientific mode.
-4. View calculation history and recall stored values.
+3. View calculation history and recall stored values.

 ## Contributions